streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ## Alternative to Android Studio

 - Instead of installing Android Studio locally, one can use GitHub Actions to build `.apk` files.
-Click on `Actions` > `Build debug apk` on your GitHub fork, and after about 15 minutes, download the ready-made `debug-apk.zip` which contains an `.apk` file to install on your phone manually.
+Click on `Actions` > `Build debug apk` on your GitHub fork, make sure you select correct branch with your changes when clicking `Run workflow`, and after about 15 minutes, download the ready-made `debug-apk.zip` which contains an `.apk` file to install on your phone manually.
   This debug build of StreetComplete can be installed alongside the official version.
 - One can also edit files online in the GitHub file view via the pen icon, thus avoiding the need for a local git client and doing all the changes on the web.